 Make explicit checks on all return values from foreign system code artifacts, for example by using the 'Valid attribute or by performing explicit tests to ensure that values returned by inter-language calls conform to the expected representation and semantics of the Ada application.

-C.47 Dynamically-linked Code and Self-modifying Code [NYY]
+6.46 Dynamically-linked Code and Self-modifying Code [NYY]

-With the exception of unsafe programming (see ), this vulnerability is not applicable to Ada as Ada supports neither dynamic linking nor self-modifying code.
+With the exception of unsafe programming (see 4 General terminology and concepts), this vulnerability is not applicable to Ada as Ada supports neither dynamic linking nor self-modifying code.
 The latter is possible only by exploiting other vulnerabilities of the language in the most malicious ways and even then it is still very difficult to achieve.

-C.48 Library Signature [NSQ]
+6.47 Library Signature [NSQ]

-C.48.1 Applicability to language
+6.47.1 Applicability to language

 Ada provides mechanisms to explicitly interface to modules written in other languages.
 Pragmas Import, Export and Convention permit the name of the external unit and the interfacing convention to be specified.